zzysh12345/smol-course/6_synthetic_datasets/instruction_datasets.md

 # Generating Instruction Datasets

 Within [the chapter on instruction tuning](../1_instruction_tuning/README.md) we learned about instruction tuning.
 In this section we will explore how to generate instruction datasets for instruction tuning.
 We will explore creating instruction tuning datasets through basic prompting and using prompts more refined techniques from papers.
 Instruction tuning datasets with seed data for in-context learning can be created through methods like SelfInstruct and Magpie.
 Additionally, we will explore instruction evolution through Evol-Instruct.
+Lastly, we will explore how to generate a dataset for instruction tuning using a distilabel pipeline.

 ## From Prompt to Data